UFO (British TV series): Special effects

+Vehicle design

-The special effects (as in all Anderson's shows of this era) were supervised by Derek Meddings, and the vehicles were designed by Meddings and his assistant Michael Trim.
-As with all these Anderson series, the look and narrative action of UFO relied heavily on the groundbreaking miniature props and special effects sequences created by Meddings and his team, who devised a range of innovative low-cost, high-quality techniques used to create very convincing miniature sets and locations and miniature action scenes featuring ground transportation, underwater, atmospheric and space travel, and dramatic explosion effects.
-The large-scale miniature vehicles and craft used for close-up filming were extremely detailed and combine innovative design with a high level of fine workmanship.
-Most production miniatures typically consisted of a mixture of custom-made elements and detail pieces 'cannibalised' from commercial scale model kits.
+The vehicles were designed by Meddings and his assistant Mike Trim.
+As with all these Anderson series, the look and narrative action of UFO relied heavily on the miniature props and special effects sequences created by Meddings and his team, who devised a range of low-cost techniques used to create convincing miniature sets and locations and miniature action scenes featuring ground transportation, underwater, atmospheric and space travel, and dramatic explosion effects.
+Most production miniatures typically consisted of a mixture of custom-made elements and detail pieces cannibalised from commercial scale model kits.

+The futuristic gull-winged cars driven by Straker and Foster were originally built for Doppelgänger.
+During the shooting of UFO, David Lowe and Sydney Carlton raised funds to form a company called The Explorer Motor Company, dedicated to the mass production of these cars for sale to the public.
+A plastic mould was made of the Straker car, in preparation for mass production, but the company never got off the ground.
+Both Ed Bishop and Michael Billington commented that the futuristic cars were "impossible to drive", partly because the steering wheel was designed for looks rather than functionality.

+The blue SHADO Jeeps—six-wheeled light-utility vehicles—were also originally supplied for Doppelgänger.
+The bodies were made of marine ply, fibreglass and perspex, built on a Mini Moke chassis incorporating an extra rear axle and modified by re-positioning the windscreen rearwards.
+As with the other SHADO vehicles, they incorporated gull-wing doors operated by a prop man out of shot.

-As with all the Anderson/Century 21 programmes of that period, very few original series props and miniatures have survived, and these are now highly valuable collector's items.
+As with all the Anderson series of that period, very few original series props and miniatures have survived, and these are now highly valuable collector's items.
 Miniatures from the series known to still exist include: